Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 A label.
 Lung cancer.
 Breast cancer.
 Leukemia.
 Myeloma.
+Barrett's esophagus turning malignant.
+A skin lesion on your face.
+A lump found on a scan.

 The label tells you which organ is affected or which cell type